Spatial Fluid Limits for Stochastic Mobile Networks: Introduction

 The purpose of this paper is to develop a technique to effectively analyze models when $K$ and the total population of nodes are large.
 It is natural to consider an approach with two dimensions of scaling: the first one is the celebrated \emph{density-dependent} form that allows us to obtain a continuous deterministic limit for the concentrations (or densities) of the node populations~\cite{kurtz-1970}, while keeping the regions discrete.
 This is achieved by constructing a family of population processes indexed by a parameter, hereafter denoted by $N$, such that the initial state of each element of the family is a population of nodes that grows linearly with $N$.
+Then, the result of Kurtz~\cite{kurtz-1970} ensures that the sequence converges, as $N \to \infty$, to the solution of an ODE system of size $L(K + 1)^2$.
 The second scaling occurs on the spatial dimension.
 We define a suitable sequence of migration rates such that increasing $K$ means considering regions which are closer and closer to each other on a regular mesh in the unit square in~$\mathbb{R}^2$ (i.e., the regions are at a distance $1/K$ from each other).
-With these two scaling conditions, we establish convergence of the stochastic process, as both $N$ and $K$ go to infinity, to the solution of a system of $L$ partial differential equations (PDEs) of reaction-diffusion type with (zero) Dirichlet boundary conditions (DBCs).
+After setting the scene, we show that the sequence of ODE systems converges, as $K \to \infty$, to a system of $L$ partial differential equations (PDEs) of reaction-diffusion type.
 In these PDEs, the diffusive terms model the continuous migration across regions, whereas the reactive terms describe the local interactions between nodes.
+To the best of our knowledge, such a convergence result has not been proven before.
+We also argue that our limit result allows for a more efficient numerical solution.
+This may seem surprising because analytical solutions of PDE systems are scarce and numerical solutions of PDE systems rely on a discretization of space.
+However while in the case of the limit ODE system of size $L(K + 1)^2$ the discretization is dictated by the stochastic model, in our limit PDE system the coarseness of the discrete mesh depends on the PDE solver.
+In other words, the PDE solver may in effect give rise to a coarsening of the original spatial domain.